Helping Institutions Move Towards Net Zero

 Brown University has similarly tackled an institutional sustainability plan, pledging to cut greenhouse gas emissions by 75% by 2025 and achieve net zero emissions by 2040.
 Their plan involves offsetting all existing on-campus electricity use with the use of off-site wind and solar farms, converting their central heating plant to burn recycling biofuel, and renovating their current building infrastructure.

 In 2021, the Brown University Wellness Center and Residence Hall was completed and opened to students.
 This project, designed by WRA, follows the University’s commitment to eliminating fossil fuel-burning equipment by designing the building to be run solely on electric energy, which will be fully offset by the University’s off-site energy farms in the next few years.
-In addition to being all electric, the building has also been awarded FitWel, Well, and LEED Silver certification, and incorporates sustainable structural and building materials like cross-laminated timber (CLT) fully into the design.
+In addition to being all electric, the building has also been designed to FitWel, Well, and LEED v4 Silver standards, and incorporates sustainable structural and building materials like cross-laminated timber (CLT) fully into the design.

 Many institutions are making the jump now to designing for better, more sustainable campuses through fossil fuel divestment, redefining green building standards, and institution-wide master planning, but it is never too late to commit to a healthier, less fossil fuel-dependent campus.